dgerabagi/aiascent-dev/src/Artifacts/A78 - V2V Academy - Image Prompts (Young Precocious).md

     *   **Approach 1:** A powerful, god-like figure is shown in a digital realm, effortlessly creating entire worlds and complex structures with gestures and thought.
 They are surrounded by AI companions who instantly execute their grand vision.
 The title "THE CITIZEN ARCHITECT" is emblazoned in epic, glowing letters.
     *   **Approach 2:** An image of a "prestige class" from an RPG rulebook.
 The class is "Citizen Architect," and its abilities include "System Weaving," "AI Orchestration," and the ultimate skill, "Create World."
 *   **Page 2 (Cognitive Capital):**
     *   **Approach 1:** An image of a character sheet from a futuristic RPG.
 The "Primary Stat" is highlighted: a glowing, maxed-out bar labeled "Cognitive Capital," with an infinity symbol.
 Stats like "Strength" and "Dexterity" are shown as secondary.
-    *   **Approach 2:** A hero is shown defeating a massive, complex puzzle-boss not with strength, but with pure intellect.
+In the background, the character/hero is shown defeating a massive, complex puzzle-boss not with strength, but with pure intellect.
 Glowing lines of logic and strategy emanate from the hero's mind and unravel the boss's defenses.
 *   **Page 3 (Storyteller):**
     *   **Approach 1:** A character resembling a "lore master" or "dungeon master" is shown weaving a grand narrative on a holographic map.
 The story they tell is being instantly translated by AI companions into a living, breathing digital world that other players can explore.
     *   **Approach 2:** A split-panel image.
 On the left, a builder is just placing blocks randomly.
 On the right, a "World-Builder" is first writing the "lore" and "history" of their world in a book, which then guides the placement of every block with purpose and meaning.